alegarciadelrio/garaleweb/README.md

 # Garale Web - Two stroke performance calcs
 Software to increment the performance of 2 stroke engines.
 Project started with CiclosArgentinos Forum in 2011.
-This is Java / Eclipse!
+This is Node.js.

 ## Features: